A Sign Of A Deeper Vascular Problem That Can Lead To Leg Pain and Eventually To Varicose Veins

 Our vein valves can eventually become weak and stop functioning the way they’re supposed to, causing blood to leak down and gather in the legs.
 This backup and accumulation of blood in the legs creates new, superficial veins just under the skin’s surface, and these are called spider veins.

-Even though spider veins look like small insignificant veins under the skin, they are an indicator of a deeper vascular problem inside your leg veins.
+Even though these small veins look like small insignificant veins under the skin, they are an indicator of a deeper vascular problem inside your leg veins.

-It is a common misconception that spider veins are merely a cosmetic issue.
+It is a common misconception that these tiny veins are merely a cosmetic issue.
 As discussed above, if you start to see spider veins on your legs this is an indication that a more serious problem could be happening with the vein valves deep in your leg veins.

 The appearance of spider veins on your legs means that the valves in your leg veins are malfunctioning.
 With time you may start to see more serious effects like the development of varicose veins, ulcers and blood clots which can be life threatening.